- Wise Words -

 So, my words of wisdom for you: Be realistic about the difference between work that shows you’re good at your job and work that is worthy of a promotion.
 Keep an open dialogue with your manager and focus on your own career path, it’s the only one you have any control over.
 Always put your best effort into your work no matter how frustrated you feel, your career will never suffer from having done so.

-For more on how to get a promotion see: "To Move Up, Manage Up" and "Surprise your boss.
-Ask for a career plan and not a raise"
+For more on career management and promotions see: "To Move Up, Manage Up", "Surprise your boss.
+Ask for a career plan and not a raise", "Opportunity Calls.
+How You Sometimes Need To Leave To Rise"